mukundha/real-time-ai-demo/README.md

 Let's train a recommendation model with this dataset

-Feel free to review `train.py` on preprocessing required and the model desgin.
+Feel free to review `train.py` on preprocessing required and the model design.

 ```
 python train.py